apigeek/architect/README.md

 I want to test-drive ApiGeek:Architect
 ======================================

 ApiGeek:Architect is built using NodeJS.

-If you're new to node, pre-read [Getting Started](https://www.npmjs.com/package/ApiGeek-dialect/tutorial).
+If you're new to NodeJS, pre-read [Installing Node](https://docs.npmjs.com/getting-started/installing-node).

 You install ApiGeek:Architect as a system-wide CLI command: